-Time & Location Settings: Allow location access to the app so you can set the location of your bridge.
+Time & Location Settings: Allow location access to the app so you can set the location of your hub.
 This is important for setting up scheduled timeclock events.
-You want your bridge to operate on the time zone of your home which you can set through the app.
+You want your hub to operate on the time zone of your home which you can set through the app.

 Name Your Home: You will want to give your home a name like the JONES Residence or Vacation Home etc...
-You are able to control multiple homes / bridges from the app.
+You are able to control multiple homes / hubs from the app.

 Apple HomeKit Users: You will be asked if you want to set-up HomeKit.
 Here are the instructions for setting up HomeKit (siri) .

 CONGRATULATIONS!
 Visit the Using The App -or- Connected Products sections of the Support Site to learn more about how to unlock the power of your new Lutron system